szhorvat/IGraphM/README.md

   * **"No build settings found.
 Please check `BuildSettings.m`"**

     This error may be shown when trying to load IGraph/M on an incompatible platform.
-Currently, the following platforms are supported: Windows 64-bit, OS X 10.9 or later, Linux x86_64 with gcc 5 or later, Raspberry Pi with Raspbian Stretch.
+Currently, the following platforms are supported: Windows 64-bit, OS X 10.9 or later, Linux x86_64 with glibc 2.14 or later, Raspberry Pi with Raspbian Stretch.

     It may be possible to run IGraph/M on other platforms, however, it will be necessary to compile it from source.